reahl/reahl/reahl-doc/doc/features/tabbedpanel.rst

-Using Reahl, this is written entirely in Python, and in terms of user interface widgets: You create a page by inheriting from the existing TwoColumnPage Widget (which comes with basic two-column layout already).
-In the ``__init__`` of that page, you add a TabbedPanel Widget as a child to the main column of this TwoColumnPage, and populate the TabbedPanel with Tabs.
+Using Reahl, this is written entirely in Python, and in terms of user interface widgets: You create a page by inheriting from the existing HTML5Page Widget (which comes with a `.body` already).
+In the ``__init__`` of that page, you add a TabbedPanel Widget as a child to the body of this HTML5Page, and populate the TabbedPanel with Tabs.
 Each Tab is given a *factory* it can use to generate its own contents if and when that becomes necessary (in each case here, the contents is just a paragraph with text, but it could have been any Widget).

 What you get for that is tabs that can be switched via JavaScript, preventing the entire page to be refreshed when the user switches